Burning Issue: Canning on Portable Burners

 - You want the burner to have housing that will hold up to the high heat under the canner for long heating periods, and not damage counter tops with reflected heat.
 We contacted a foodservice supply store to help us identify one like this; it cost us about $155.
 We used it successfully a few times to bring water to a boil, but have not used one repeatedly for canning.

-- At least one pressure canner manufacturer advises not to can on an outdoor low pressure gas burner/gas range burner over 12,000 BTU’s.
-Your pressure canner can be damaged if the burner puts out too much heat.
+- At least one pressure canner manufacturer advises not to can on any outdoor heat source.
+Your pressure canner can be damaged if the gas burner puts out too much heat.
 Higher BTU burners could also produce so much heat that the recommended come-up time for canning could be altered, potentially producing an unsafe final product.

 - Again, check manufacturer’s directions and/or contact their customer service for more information about appropriate burners.
 When you are asking manufacturers about canning, specify whether you are asking about pressure canning (much more heat concentration) or boiling water canning.
 If the manufacturer's directions have been followed, and canning problems occur, then you must take it up with the manufacturer.